nas921/DataBridge/README.md

 ```

 Clone master branch.
-Import the project into your favorite IDE
+Import the project into your favorite IDE as MVN project